subvertnormality/mosaic/README.md

 Each project supports 16 scale slots.
 Each slot includes a root note, a scale type (e.g., Dorian, Major), a degree, and a scale rotation.
 The [scale editor](#scale-editor) is where you craft the scales that will form your chord progressions, and you can sequence these using [scale locks](#scale-locks) either globaly from the scale editor, or per channel using the channel editor.

-### Rhythm and harmony composition
+### Sequence composition

 At this point you will have a set of sound sources attached to a number of channels, a set of patterns with notes, trigs velocities and lengths, and a set of scales that work well together - possibly assigned as either a global scale or a set of trig locks on the global scale editor.
-Now it's time to do some composition.
+Now it's time to compose your first sequence.
 You can now use _Masaic_'s [channel editor](#channel-editor) to lay out your harmonic and rhythm sections by assigning patterns to channels.
 The first step is to [add patterns to channels](#adding-patterns-to-channels).

 #### Using merge modes